 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

-- A higher chance of stroke or very bad and sometimes deadly heart problems have been noted with the use of drugs like leuprolide injection in men.
-The chance is low, but get medical help right away if you have chest pain or pressure, a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like leuprolide injection (prostate) in men.
+The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - Some products are not approved for use in people who are 65 or older or in children.
 Talk with your doctor.

 - The chance of very bad and sometimes deadly problems may be raised in people who have growths on or near the spine or spinal cord or bladder blockage.
 Talk with your doctor.